 Make (as in Makefile) has been a workhorse in the build scene for as long as I can remember.
 OK, not quite.
 Before Make, we were forced to either "compile the world" every time, or build a CM system which could tell us what to compile.
 When I first used Make, I was surprised at how easy it was to compile only what I needed.
-At the same time, I was amazed at how complex it could be.
+At the same time, though, I was also amazed at how complex it could be.
 Since then, there have been some improvements on the build scene, ANT, Jam and OpenMake among the many.

 But some of the lessons from the earlier years need to be kept.
-Who has not been burnt by the "date" mechanism of Make, for example, after restoring an older file when the change to it didn't suffice.
+Who has not been burnt by the date mechanism of Make, for example, after restoring an older file when the change to it didn't suffice.
 Or by the complexity it permits.

-In the late 1970's our mainframe CM system was able to tell us what needed to be compiled.
+In the late 1970's our mainframe a CM system was able to tell us what needed to be compiled.
 Even though there were many thousands of files in millions of lines of code, it took but a few seconds.
 The reason was that the CM system itself tracked the dependencies between files.
 We could ask: if I change "timer.h" and "files.h" what has to be recompiled.
 This was an important tool, not only to determine what the impact of a change might be, but to allow the designer to explore which other ways of implementing the change would have less impact.

 A key feature of this capability was to support the building of re-usable layers of software.
 By ensuring that no file in one layer depended on any files in the layers above, the code was kept well layered - the lower layers from one project could be used to start development on a parallel product, perhaps not even related to the first.
 The CM tool could provide this layering enforcement.
 Without the enforcement of layering, it was difficult to produce reusable code as "include" (or "uses" or "depends on", etc.) relationships crossed layering boundaries freely, creating dependency loops.
 In fact, it’s a common practice these days to put conditional compilation instructions in